skip to content

 Research

 My current research focuses on the development and validation of technology-enhanced language assessments such as Linguaskill, an AI-powered online English proficiency test.
 My research interests include second language assessment, automated scoring and feedback, computer-assisted language learning, validity theory, and second language acquisition.
-Below are some of my recent presentations at academic conferences in Applied Linguistics.
+Below are some of my recent presentations at academic conferences.
+My publications can be found on my Google Scholar page.

 Jones, E., Breakspear, T. & Xu, J. (2024, June).
 Evaluating score accuracy for an automated scoring system in a high-stakes writing test.
 Paper presented at the 45th Language Testing Research Colloquium (LTRC), Innsbruck, Austria.